 How to settle a rescue dog into your home

-Once used to their new loving surroundings, an incredibly strong bond can form between the two of you – and this can be hard to find anywhere else.
+Once used to their new loving surroundings, an incredibly strong bond can form between the two of you which can be hard to find anywhere else.

-However, due to their often-unsettled background or previous bad treatment, a dog that you have adopted from an animal rescue shelter may take longer to settle into your life than a non-adopted pet would.
-To make the process as easy as possible, we’ve put together a few tips on caring for a rescue dog, to ensure that your new furry friend feels happy and comfortable in their new home:
+However, due to their often-unsettled background or previous bad treatment, a dog that you have adopted from an animal rescue shelter may take longer to settle into your new life than other pets might.
+To make the process as easy as possible, we’ve put together a few tips on caring for a rescue dog, to ensure that your new furry friend feels happy and comfortable in their forever home.

 Set aside enough time

-A dog who has recently been adopted may have come directly from a shelter and may not have experienced a typical home setting for a while.
-This can mean that they easily become anxious or act differently at first.
+A dog who has recently been adopted may have come directly from a shelter and may not have experienced a typical home setting for a while, or ever.
+This can mean that they could easily become anxious or act differently at first.

 To earn their trust and reassure them that they are in a safe, loving environment, it is best to set a few days aside to spend time with your new pet and ensure that they don’t encounter any issues.

-As with most pets, a rescue dog’s behaviour may not be appropriate straight away.
-As a result of potential mistreatment in the past, a rescue dog may act aggressively around food or become protective over possessions.
+As with most pets, a rescue dog’s behaviour may not be what you expect straight away.
+As a result of potential mistreatment in the past, a rescue dog may act aggressively around food or become protective over things they might see as theirs.
 Understandably, they will need time to adjust to their new environment and family.

-Therefore, patience is an important quality to have when welcoming an adopted dog into your home.
+So, patience and a watchful eye are important qualities to have when welcoming an adopted dog into your home.

-Losing your temper by snapping or punishing your pet can exacerbate the behaviour even more or cause fear and anxiety, which could lead to further problems.
-It is best to be patient, and use positive reinforcement to train your new pet.
+Losing your temper by snapping or punishing your pet can sometimes exacerbate the behaviour even more or cause fear and anxiety, which could lead to further problems.
+It is best to be patient, and use positive reinforcement to train your new pet and reward good behaviour.

 It is possible that your rescue dog has already received house training.
 However, some dogs will have been taken into the rehoming shelter before this was possible.

-Even if your new dog has been house trained, it may be useful to invest in a small number of newspapers and spare bedding to help keep your house clean while you set up a routine.
+Even if your new dog has been house trained, it may be useful to invest in a small number of newspapers or puppy pads and spare bedding to help keep your house clean while you set up a routine.

-Establishing a regular schedule for feeding and letting your dog out will help them to become house-trained with minimal setbacks.
-It will also allow them to settle into your lifestyle.
+Establishing a regular schedule for feeding and letting your dog out will help them to become house-trained while allowing them to settle into your lifestyle.